Community Alternatives Program for Children (CAP/C)

 What is CAP/C?

-A Medicaid Home and Community-Based Services (HCBS) program authorized under section1915(c) of the Social Security Act and complies with 42 CFR § 440.180, Home and Community-Based Waiver Services.
-This waiver program provides a cost-effective alternative to institutionalization for a Medicaid beneficiary who is medically fragile and at risk for institutionalization if home- and community-bases services approved in the CAP/C waiver were not available.
+A Medicaid Home and Community-based Services (HCBS) program authorized under section1915(c) of the Social Security Act and complies with 42 CFR § 440.180, Home and Community-based Waiver Services.
+This waiver program provides a cost-effective alternative to institutionalization for a Medicaid beneficiary who is medically fragile and at risk for institutionalization if home- and community-based services approved in the CAP/C waiver were not available.
 These services allow the beneficiary to remain in or return to a home and community-based setting.
 This waiver supplements, rather than replaces, the formal and informal services and supports already available to an approved Medicaid beneficiary.

 Who is eligible for CAP/C?

 - Medically fragile and medically complex children who are age 0 through 20 years of age.

 - Is determined to require a level of institutional care under the North Carolina Medicaid State Plan.

 - Need at least one or more CAP/C home-and community-based services based on a reasonable indication of need assessment that must be coordinated by a CAP/C case manager.

 What Home- and Community-based services are approved in the CAP/C waiver?

 - Care advisor;